-The Master Plan responds to planned components of the City's in-progress Secondary Plan for the Site and surrounding area, which is proposed to include:
+The Master Plan responds to components of the Secondary Plan, proposes for the Site and surroundings:

 - A new GO transit station connected to the existing rail corridor on the Site; - Replacement of the existing Park Lawn Road entrance/exit to the Gardiner Expressway with Street A at the Site's north edge.
 The infrastructural work required to construct Street A will necessitate the regrading of the Site and the temporary removal of the Water Tower, which is located immediately adjacent to its planned location.